alphagov/styleguides/ruby.md

     scripts is discouraged.
 Prefer long form versions such as `$PROGRAM_NAME`.

+-   Use parentheses when using the return value of a method.
+Omit them otherwise, unless necessary due to syntax edge cases.

+        value = calculate_something(a, b)

+        do_something a, b

 -   Never put a space between a method name and the opening parenthesis.

         # bad